 Peru faces significant differences in the distribution of income among regions.
 In 2014, the richest department (Moquegua) was seven times richer than the poorest two (Apurimac and Huanuco).
 A comparison of poverty rates among Peruvian districts (a variable not determined, but highly correlated to GDP per capita) unveiled differences of more than 300 among the poorest (Curgos district in La Libertad, with 94.8% poverty rate) and the richest (San Isidro district in Lima, with 0.3%).
 Among the multiple factors behind these geographical differences, productivty stands out as one of the most important.

 This project is powered with data provided by Promperu (originally collected by SUNAT) and is funded by CONCYTEC.
-It was developed by the Center for International Development at Harvard University, under the leadership of Professor Ricardo Hausmann and made available to the public in 2016.
+It was developed by the Growth Lab at Harvard's Center for International Development, under the leadership of Professor Ricardo Hausmann and made available to the public in 2016.